usaid-cs/yesterday-i-learned/random.md

 1. "Cuckold" is a prostitute's husband.
 It is not a 4chan term.
 1. Olga Korbut, Olympian gymnast, invented a flip so difficult and prone to injury that she now has a [banned move](https://en.wikipedia.org/wiki/Korbut_flip) named after herself (Korbut flip).
 1. Since it is not legal to advertise alcohol on India TV, [these alcohol companies](https://en.wikipedia.org/wiki/Imperial_Blue_%28whisky%29) bypass the law by advertising "music CDs" instead.
-1. A fool-proof red flag when applying for a job is if the employer seems more interested in telling you about the company than it is interested in you.
 1. When they say "solar has more capacity than oil", they mean that if the sun were up 100% of the time.
 In reality, electricity generated from solar is ~20% capacity.
 1. Brits call people who go on a vacation "holidaymakers", Holidaygoers would be too logical.
 1. [Slow cookers are good at nothing.](http://www.seriouseats.com/2016/10/why-pressure-cookers-are-better-than-slow-cookers.html) [Pressure cookers aren't that great, either.](https://news.ycombinator.com/item?id=13809891)